 - Review your health history.

 - Provide an exam summary.

 - Complete the Medical Examination Report for Commercial Driver Fitness Determination form and supporting documentation.

 Department of Transportation (DOT) Physical Exams

 Federal law requires that drivers of commercial motor vehicles (CMVs) receive periodic physical examinations.
 This examination is defined as the "Department of Transportation (DOT) Medical Examination."

 The DOT physical examination is highly regulated.
 Its purpose is to detect the presence of physical, mental, or emotional defects that would affect an applicant's ability to operate a commercial vehicle safely.
 The examiner must understand the regulations to prevent individuals from being inappropriately disqualified from their livelihood.
 Conversely, in the interest of public safety, the practitioner is responsible for identifying those individuals who do not meet the criteria.

 It is mandated by federal guidelines that anyone applying for a CDL must pass the Department of Transportation health exam.
 The purpose of this exam is to determine whether an applicant is physically capable of driving safely at the present time as well as in the foreseeable future.
-Successfully passing the exam means you have 24 month before you need to do it again, although in some instances this period might be shortened in case that serious health problems might appear in the future.
+Successfully passing the exam means you have up to 24 months before you need another physical.

 Department of Transportation CDL Physical Requirements